 Finally, BaFin and the Deutsche Bundesbank also publish interpretive decisions, guidance notices, circulars, and administrative acts, which are primarily relevant for institutions supervised directly by them.
 These include, for instance, the guidance on the supervisory assessment of bank-internal capital adequacy concepts.
 BaFin also specifies the ratios for the countercyclical capital buffer attributable to German exposures, as well as the capital buffers for systemic risks and for global or other systemically important institutions.

 The SREP is used to verify and assess both an institution’s risk situation and risk controls and the associated adequacy of its internally determined capital and liquidity (ICAAP and ILAAP).
 These are based on the EBA’s SREP guidelines.
-On-site audits, stress tests, and supervisory benchmarking of internal approaches constitute the main supervisory activities, the results of which are included in the SREP.
-Based on EBA guidelines, the SREP follows what is known as the “Pillar 1 plus” approach, in which the minimum requirements of Pillar 1 (pursuant to the CRD/CRR) are augmented by institution-specific supervisory requirements covering risks not taken into account in Pillar 1.
+On-site inspections, stress tests, and supervisory benchmarking of internal approaches constitute the main supervisory activities, the results of which are included in the SREP.
+Based on EBA guidelines, the SREP follows what is known as the “Pillar 1 plus” approach, in which the minimum requirements of Pillar 1 (pursuant to the CRD/CRR) are augmented by institution-specific supervisory requirements covering risks not taken into account in Pillar 1 (e.g. interest rate risk in the banking book).

 The EBA is developing guidelines, and draft technical regulatory standards, governing the use of internal approaches for determining capital requirements for credit and market risk.
 The aim is to reduce undue variability in the model’s results.

-The topics revised recently by BaFin in the Minimum Requirements for Risk Management (Mindestanforderungen an das Risikomanagement, MaRisk) mainly concern the following aspects:
+Currently the BaFin revises in the Minimum Requirements for Risk Management (Mindestanforderungen an das Risikomanagement, MaRisk) mainly concern the following aspects: